Wine & Food Pairing

-Just like adding milk into coffee will change its texture and taste; food when interacting with wine will affect its flavor (tannin, acidity, and sweetness).
-In fact, different ingredients and preparation methods will bring out different taste sensations with the same bottle of wine.
+Just like adding milk into coffee will change its texture and taste; food when interacting with wine will affect its flavor.
+Different ingredients and preparation methods will bring out different taste sensations with the same bottle of wine.

-There is really one universal food and wine pairing rule: A good pairing is when the food and wine do not overshadow each other.
-Each of us has different taste preference.
-Some prefer complementary pairings – delicate dish with delicate wines.
-Others would prefer contrasting flavors – for example, a sweet wine to make a salty dish stronger.
-Thus the universal pairing principle: wine and food can complement or contract each other, as long as they do not mask each other’s unique flavor and characteristics.
+A good pairing is when the food and wine do not overshadow each other.
+Wine and food can complement or contract each other, as long as they do not mask each other’s unique flavor and characteristics.

-When pairing food, you are really complementing or contrasting four elements: weight, flavor intensity, taste, and smell.
+When pairing food, you are really complementing or contrasting four elements.
 The way the dish is prepared and cooked will affect these elements: